dyaghas/obsidian-vault/SQL/Basic commands.md

 ## SELECT

 The SQL SELECT statement is used to retrieve data from one or more tables in a database.
-The basic syntax of the this statement is as follows:

 ```sql
 SELECT column1, column2, ...
 FROM table_name WHERE condition;